 Last week my sister posted a tutorial on about using natural ingredients to dye eggs.
 This got me thinking and browsing around the internet, and somewhere along the way I stumbled on an inspiring leaf print pictorial that I attempted to recreate using store-bought herbs.
 I haven’t seen greenery outside in what seems like forever.

 I decided to use my sister’s recipe for coffee dye, and am thinking about trying her recipes for Annatto and Tumeric Dye for some more colorful options.
-She’s super crafty and also having a give-away you might want to check out!

 Recipe for Coffee-Dye

 - Press the leaf onto the egg and flatten with a 4 square inch piece of pantyhose.
 Use a twist tie or sew the pantyhose together so that the leaf is pressed down snug against the egg and no dye can leak under it.